TU-Berlin-SNET/iosl-2015-osc-tracking/README.md

 ## Frontend
 This section deals with the frontend of the Open Service Compendium (OSC).
+We will use Bootstrap as a GUI framework, Yeoman as a generator ecosystem and AngularJS for controlling the whole web application.

 ### Get the source code and install on your machine
 1. Install nodejs, npm and bower on your machine